wherobots/airflow-providers-wherobots/README.md

   * `sparkExecutorDiskGB: int`: The disk size for the Spark executor.
   * `sparkConfigs: dict`: A dictionary of Spark configurations.
   * `dependencies: list[dict]`: A list of dependant libraries to install.

+  For more detailed information about the `environment` parameter, please refer to the [Wherobots Documentation](https://docs.wherobots.com/latest/references/runs/#get-run-logs).

 > [!IMPORTANT]
-> Wherobots Community Edition users only have access to the "Tiny" runtime type.
+> Today Wherobots Cloud offers COMMUNITY users free access to [tiny](https://docs.wherobots.com/latest/develop/runtimes/#runtime-specifications-chart) runtime.
+> If you need access to runtimes larger than `tiny`,
+> try Wherobots Cloud's pay-as-you-go [PROFESSIONAL](https://wherobots.com/pricing/) plan.
+> For more information, please refer to the [Guidance for upgrading your account](https://docs.wherobots.com/latest/get-started/upgrade-organization/).

 > [!WARNING]
 > The `run_*` arguments are mutually exclusive, you can only specify one of them.